kairos-io/hadron/docs/content/docs/architecture/boot.md

 - Automatic rollback on boot failure
 - Boot state tracking

-### systemd-boot Build Process

-systemd-boot is built separately from the main systemd build due to musl's limitations with wchar_t definitions.
-The build process:

-- Compiles systemd-boot EFI binaries
-- Generates UKI stub files
+### Implementation Details
-- Includes SBAT (Secure Boot Advanced Targeting) information
-- Produces EFI executables for boot

-The EFI binaries are then merged into the final image at `/usr/lib/systemd/boot/efi/`.
+Trusted Boot uses systemd-boot as the bootloader with Unified Kernel Images.
+The build process compiles systemd-boot EFI binaries, generates UKI stub files, includes SBAT (Secure Boot Advanced Targeting) information, and produces EFI executables for boot.
+The EFI binaries are merged into the final image at `/usr/lib/systemd/boot/efi/`.

 ### UKI Generation

-When using systemd-boot, the build system can generate UKI images that combine:
+When using Trusted Boot, the build system generates UKI images that combine:

 - Linux kernel (vmlinuz)
 - Initramfs (if needed)